TeacupAngel/VSBullseye/README.md

 * Comprehensive rebalance to make each weapon relevant without dominating
 * Throw your spears with a running start to make them go farther!

-For a more thorough guide through the changes, [be sure to check out the wiki!](https://github.com/Rahjital/VSArchery/wiki)
+For a more information on the changes, [you can check out the project's wiki](https://github.com/Rahjital/VSArchery/wiki).

 All feedback is greatly appreciated and helps improve the mod.
 Let me know in an issue or in [the Vintage Story forums thread!](https://github.com/Rahjital/VSArchery#SorryNothingHereYet)